RCB Gifted KKR Freebie, Says Virat Kohli After 21-Run Loss

-IPL 2023: RCB Gifted KKR Freebie, Says Virat Kohli After 21-Run Loss
+IPL 2023: RCB Gifted Kolkata Knight Riders Freebie, Says Disappointed Virat Kohli After 21-Run Loss

+Kolkata Knight Riders snapped their four-match losing streak to come back to winning ways in IPL 2023.
+KKR are seventh in points table with six points from eight matches.

 Also Read: